usbarmory/go-net/README.md

 ```

 See [go-boot](https://github.com/usbarmory/go-boot/blob/development/cmd/net.go)
-for a full integration example.
+for a full integration example with the UEFI Simple Network Protocol.

 Authors
 =======